 The World’s Smallest Mammal Is Found in Thailand

-Thailand interesting facts #4
+Interesting Thailand facts #4

 Thailand Is the World’s 13th Friendliest Country

 It is not known how researchers obtain their data.
-However, information reveals Thailand is considered 13th in rankings when it comes to amiability.
+However, the information reveals Thailand is considered 13th in rankings when it comes to amiability.
 The number-one country with respect to this character trait is none other than chilly northern Iceland.

 Thailand interesting facts #5